-- require measurable uses and outcomes of grants - transparency on the use of grants - progressive disbursements - reporting, which could include different reporting requirements depending on the type of project and/or type of support provided
+reporting, which could include different reporting requirements depending on the type of project and/or type of support provided

 The CCWG also considered per the Board's recommendation "the consideration of the risks associated with the mechanism(s) selected for evaluating grant applications and/or administering the program itself, such as the risk that decisions to allocate or not grants to applicants are challenged, or the risk that funds allocated to applicants are misused".
 The CCWG discussed whether an appeals mechanism should be available for applicant not selected and/but agreed that [update following CCWGs agreement].
-The CCWG did agree that appropriate measures should be taken that would exclude individual applicants from using ICANN accountability measures such as IRP as the Board decision in this context would be in relation to the disbursement of funds based on the recommendations of the independent evaluation panel and not as a result of the ICANN's Board assessment of an individual application, but this should not necessarily prevent individual applicants from seeking redress through other means as defined by the mechanism responsible for disbursement of auction proceeds.
+The CCWG did agree that appropriate measures should be taken that would exclude applicants from using ICANN accountability measures such as IRP.
+The reason for this recommendation is that the Board decision in this context would be in relation to the disbursement of funds based on the recommendations of the independent evaluation panel and not as a result of the ICANN's Board assessment of an individual application.
+This should not necessarily prevent applicants from seeking redress through other means as defined by the mechanism responsible for disbursement of auction proceeds.